felipenlunkes/run-ancient-unix/README.md

 login:
 ```

-You must then type `root` and press <ENTER>.
+You must then type `root` and press ENTER.
 You will then be taken to the shell and be able to use the system. see below:

 ```
 You must select, from the list below, which edition/version of